MaterSim/PyXtal/doc/index.rst

 3D Molecular Crystals
 ---------------------

 Molecular 3d crystals are generated in the same way as atomic 3d crystals, but atomic species are replaced with (rigid) molecules.
-The molecules may either be strings for the chemical composition, or `pymatgen.core.structure.Molecule <http://pymatgen.org/pymatgen.core.structure.html?highlight=class%20molecule#pymatgen.core.structure.Molecule>`_ objects.
+The molecules may either be strings for the chemical composition (currently supported: C60, H2O, CH4, NH3, benzene, naphthalene, anthracene, tetracene, pentacene, coumarin, resorcinol, benzamide, aspirin, ddt, lindane, glycine, glucose, and ROY), or `pymatgen.core.structure.Molecule <http://pymatgen.org/pymatgen.core.structure.html?highlight=class%20molecule#pymatgen.core.structure.Molecule>`_ objects.
 The generating class is `molecular_crystal.molecular_crystal <pyxtal.molecular_crystal.html#pyxtal.molecular_crystal.molecular_crystal>`_:

 .. code-block:: Python

   from pyxtal.molecular_crystal import molecular_crystal
-  my_crystal = molecular_crystal(36, ['H2O'], [4], 8.0)
+  my_crystal = molecular_crystal(36, ['H2O'], [4], 1.0)

-This would give a crystal with spacegroup 36, 4 water molecules in the primitive cell, and a volume factor of 8.
+This would give a crystal with spacegroup 36, 4 water molecules in the primitive cell, and a volume factor of 1.0.
 As with atomic crystals, you may use lists as input for the (molecular) stoichiometry.

 Because molecules are less symmetric than individual atoms, they may or may not fit within a given Wyckoff position.
 Furthermore, the molecule may need to be oriented in a certain direction to be compatible with a site.
 The molecular_crystal class handles this automatically, and only inserts molecules in positions and orientations for which the molecules are sufficiently symmetric.